AdobeDocs/journeys.es-ES/help/using/event/additional-steps-to-send-events-to-journey-orchestration.md

 Para configurar los eventos que se enviarán **[!UICONTROL Streaming Ingestion APIs]** y se utilizarán en [!DNL Journey Orchestration], debe seguir estos pasos:

-1. Obtenga la URL de entrada de las API de Platform de datos (consulte API [de](https://docs.adobe.com/content/help/es-ES/experience-platform/ingestion/streaming/overview.html)transmisión por secuencias de entrada).
+1. Get the inlet URL from the Adobe Experience Platform APIs (see [Streaming Ingestion APIs](https://docs.adobe.com/content/help/es-ES/experience-platform/ingestion/streaming/overview.html)).
-1. Copie la carga útil de la previsualización de carga útil en el **[!UICONTROL Event]** menú.
+1. Copy the payload from the payload preview in the **[!UICONTROL Event]** menu.
 Consulte [](../event/defining-the-payload-fields.md).

-A continuación, debe configurar el sistema de datos que envía eventos a las API de inserción de flujo mediante la carga útil copiada:
+You then need to configure the data system that pushes events to Streaming Ingestion APIs using the payload you copied:

-1. Configure una llamada de API de POST en la URL de API de inserción de flujo (denominada entrada).
+1. Set up a POST API call to the Streaming Ingestion APIs URL (called an inlet).
-1. Utilice la carga útil que copió [!DNL Journey Orchestration] en el cuerpo (&quot;sección de datos&quot;) de la llamada de API a las API de inserción de flujo.
-Vea a continuación un ejemplo
+1. Use the payload you copied from [!DNL Journey Orchestration] in the body (&quot;data section&quot;) of the API call to Streaming Ingestion APIs.
+See below for an example
-1. Determine dónde obtener todas las variables presentes en la carga útil.
-Ejemplo: si se supone que el evento debe transmitir la dirección, la carga útil pegada mostrará &quot;dirección&quot;: &quot;string&quot;. &quot;string&quot; debe reemplazarse por la variable que rellenará automáticamente el valor correcto, el correo electrónico de la persona a la que se enviará un mensaje.
+1. Determine where to get all the variables present in the payload.
+Ejemplo: si se supone que el evento debe transmitir la dirección, la carga útil pegada mostrará &quot;dirección&quot;: &quot;string&quot;. &quot;string&quot; should be replaced by the variable that will automatically populate the right value, the email of the person to send a message to.
 Tenga en cuenta que en la previsualización de carga útil, en la **[!UICONTROL Header]** sección, rellenamos automáticamente muchos valores que se espera que faciliten su trabajo.
 1. Seleccione &quot;application/json&quot; como tipo de cuerpo.
 1. Pase el identificador de organización de IMS en el encabezado utilizando la clave &quot;x-gw-ims-org-id&quot;.
 Para el valor, utilice su identificador de organización de IMS (&quot;XXX@AdobeOrg&quot;).